This yellow split pea soup recipe uses a leftover ham bone to create a hearty and savory soup that's perfect for chilly weather!

 How should I store this soup?

 - Allow it to cool, then transfer to an airtight plastic container and place in the fridge.
-It should be fine in the fridge for at least a week.
+It should be fine in the fridge for about 3 or 4 days.

 What's the best way to reheat my soup?